inspektor-gadget/inspektor-gadget/docs/guides/profile/block-io.md

----
+--
-title: 'Using `profile block-io`'
+title: 'Using profile block-io'
 weight: 10
 ---